 NATIONAL ASSOCIATION OF ADMINISTRATIVE LAW JUDICIARY

 Since 1993, the National Association of Administrative Law Judiciary (NAALJ) and its 501(c)(3) affiliate, the National Administrative Law Judge Foundation (NALJF), have co-sponsored an annual writing competition on a topic of interest to the administrative judiciary.
-Past Fellowship award recipients include many distinguished administrative law judges and academicians who have written on a plethora of topics listed on NAALJ’s website.
-This year NAALJ and NALJF are seeking an article on one of the following topics:
+Past Fellowship award recipients include many distinguished administrative law judges and academicians, whose diverse topics can be found on the NAALJ website.

-• The history of the Major Questions Doctrine and its significance in West Virginia v.
-E.P.A., 597 U.S. ___, 213 L. Ed.
-2d 896 (June 30, 2022);
+• The history of the Major Questions Doctrine and its significance in W. Virginia v.
+Envtl.
+Prot.
+Agency, 597 U.S. 697 (2022);

 Past NALJ Foundation Fellowship Recipients